 This caravanserai is also one of Iran's most important observers, attracting sky enthusiasts from different parts of the country.
 These groups are positioned on the roof of the caravanserai and aim their telescopes and binocular cameras towards the sky to be able to observe the beauties of the firmament in relaxing silence.

-On the south side of the building there is a pool of about 4 × 10 meters.
-Its water is filled by a spring flowing under it which is also the water used by the caravanserai.
+On the south side of the building there is a swimming pool measuring approximately 4 × 10 meters.
+Its water fills up from a spring that flows under it which is also the water used by the caravanserai.

 The presence of such a source rich in clear water, along with some tall trees in the middle of the dry desert environment is a great and incredible wealth that causes amazement in the travelers who come to this place.